CharlesRethman/HEA-Analysis/README.md

    - On a particular Analysis date, there can be different **Hazards** or **Scenarios**.
 There are many Hazards or Scanerios to one Anaysis date
    - There Problems for **Quantity** and **Price** for Income Sources and Expenditure Items and **Quanitity** only for Food Sources.

+Data structure:
+   - I've split the data configurations into baselines (`config_blines.json`)and problem specificiations (`config_pspecs.json`).
+This means that the scraper will create two collections/tables: baselines and problemSpecs.
+This _greatly_ simplifies the data structure _but_ it makes the algorithm more complex as it will need to do a join between the collections.
+I have inserted a foreign key for each wealth group of the baseline and the analysis of the problemSpec will be tied to this.
+   -

 ## The Analysis Algorithm

 ## Storing Calculations